tsanket8329/DSA-Practise/README.md

 Output

 prime 💡 Explanation 13 has only two divisors: 1 and 13 So, it is a prime number 🎯 Requirement You must use Java’s BigInteger.isProbablePrime() method

+HACKERRANK 43: CLASSES AND OBJECTS
+Classes and Objects (HackerRank)

+A class defines a blueprint for objects.
+You are required to implement a class to help compare student scores.

+Kristen wants to know how many students scored higher than her in the exams this semester.

+📌 Task